TamSiuhin/BotPercent/README.md

 This is a demo of the paper

-**BotPercent: Estimating Twitter Bot Populations from Groups to Crowds**
+**BotPercent: Estimating Twitter Bot Populations from Groups to Crowds**.
 <!-- [BotPercent: Estimating Twitter Bot Populations from Groups to Crowds][paper].

 [paper]: https://arxiv.org/pdf/2106.06935.pdf -->